sguox002/leetcode/leetcode-all.md

 regular bfs, if it is able to connect then add into queue.
 ->>

-<<- 1706.
-Where will the ball fall
-the grid with / and \,
-upscale the grid by 3, and then use bfs or dfs to find which one to go.
-->>

 <<-1654	Minimum Jumps to Reach Home    		28.0%	Medium
 a line with forbidden position. given a and b. you can jump forward by a, or jump backward with b.
 You cannot jump backward twice in a row. cannot jump to forbidden position. given position x, return the min number of jumps to home (at position 0)